 Tips to boost your immune system when travelling

 Sleep – The immune system releases proteins called cytokines while we sleep.
 Some types of cytokines need to increase in number when we are fighting off illness or are stressed.
+A Supplement for Sleep can be your best answer to allow you to rest.
 It is thought by experts that a lack of sleep dents the body’s production of these all important, infection-fighting cytokines.

 Supplements – One of the comprehensive benefits of Lumity immune support supplements is immune support, so don’t forget to pack your Lumity before you leave.